nathenharvey/conference-call-backgrounds/README.md

 # Distributed Happy Hour

-Distributed Happy Hour gatherings are held from time-to-time.
+Our next distributed happy hour will be held on [Thursday, March 19 at 19:00 UTC](https://everytimezone.com/s/99db65df).
 All attendees must abide by the following rules:

 1.  **Bring your own beverage** of choice; no beverages will be provided as part of this happy hour, please bring your own beverage of choice ;)
 2. You must **consent to screen shots** of the happy hour being **posted online**.